gemc/docs/webPage/source/docker.rst

  - Scaling mode: remote
  - Share mode active (this will ensure if you open another browser session, it will show the same instance of the container)
+ - On the docker preferences try to make available as much memory as possible.

 |br| |br|